Chicken is one of the most popular dishes and more people than ever are curious of just how to fry chicken in the right way.

 Here’s a quick and handy guide for how to deep fry chicken:

 350°F to 375°F (117°C to 191°C) is the best temperature for deep frying chicken; some oils smoke at higher temps, and at lower temps the oil can drop too low when you add the chicken to the oil.

 Smaller cuts (wings, etc) cook best on the 350°F side of the spectrum while the larger pieces (thighs, breast, whole chicken) cook better on the 375°F level.

 On most deep fryers without an actual temperature gauge, this would be medium-high heat.
 If you’re not sure on your deep fryer, consider using a deep-fry thermometer for the first time to get an idea.

 If you’re frying room temperature pieces of chicken, you should stick with the lower ranges of time as stated below; frozen chicken would be at the higher end of the range.

 Check out or most recommended deep fryer here:

 About 10 minutes at 375°F (191°C); check the largest wing to see if it was thoroughly cooked – clear juices and nice white meat mean you’re done and ready to feast.

 How long to deep fry chicken legs?

-About 15 minutes at 375°F (191°C); to check for doneness, slice open the meatiest portion of one of the larger legs and check for clear running juices.
+About 15 minutes at 375°F (191°C); to see if it’s done, slice open the meatiest portion of one of the larger legs and check for clear running juices.